Please note, your relationship is with Submit Candidate. Do not contact the Agency.

 You can typically expect payment within 30 days of your Candidate starting their assignment.

-You will receive 5% of the nurses weekly pay every week during their 13 week assignment.
+You will receive 5% of the nurses weekly pay every week during their 13 week assignment and as mentioned above, it is paid out the following month for the previous months billings.
 All following assignments will be handled by the agency, but you will still receive the residuals of 2% for the renewals for all your candidates on assignment during the duration of your agreement.

 If the placement fee is $2000, that is the total amount you will receive over the 13 week contract your candidate is working.
 Commission fees are released when the agency receives payment from the hospital.
 In the beginning it will take a little while to receive payment, but once your commission cycle is billing regularly and the Hospitals are paying regularly - you too should see commission's regularly.